Skip to Content

 Before we dive in, a few notes:

-First, I made sure all of these are available in both gold and white or silver-tone.
+First, I ensured all of these were available in gold and white or silver-tone.

 Second, remember everyone has different budgets and comfort levels with prices, especially when it comes to jewelry.

-You can certainly shop this post, or use it as a checklist of sorts as you create your own capsule.
+You can shop this post or use it as a checklist of sorts as you create your capsule.

 If you have fine pieces, wear them!
 Stop saving them for a special occasion.